Want to know the secret on how to get rid of hip dips fast?

 If you have excess fat on your hips, abs, and thighs then the indentation on your hip dips will look even worse.

-So the secret is going to be to increase the muscle mass on the side of your hips to give your hips a more filled out look.
+So the secret is to increase the muscle mass on the side of your hips to give your hips a more filled out look.

 No matter how much weight you lose or how skinny you become you can still increase the appearance of hip dips.

-This is because you will not be changing your body fat percentage or the muscle on your hips just through weight loss.
+This is because you will not be changing how much fat on your body or the muscle on your hips just through weight loss.

 This is why so important to lower your body fat percentage instead.